webOS-TV-app-samples/webOSTVJSLibrary/README.md

 library provides a set of APIs for your app to use on webOS TV.
 For more information and the latest webOSTV.js download, refer to [webOSTV.js](https://webostv.developer.lge.com/develop/references/webostvjs-introduction) in the API menu.

 Here are sample codes for how to use the webOSTV.js library.
-You can also download sample codes and check the results.

 ## Getting Device Information

 To get device information, use the [deviceinfo](https://webostv.developer.lge.com/develop/references/webostvjs-webos#deviceinfo) method of webOS API.

 ```javascript
 webOS.deviceInfo(function (device) {